Amineadonisgang25/Amineadonisgang25/README.md

 ## Glad to see you here!
 ### Who am I?
-<p>I've accomplished my graduation degree in Computer Science Engineer since 2023, I'm working now as a full Stack developer in e-commerce Fields.</p>
+<p>I've accomplished my graduation degree in Computer Science Engineer since 2023, I'm working now as a full Stack developer in E-commerce field.</p>

 ### why did I choose this field ?
 <p><b>E-commerce</b> has promptly geared it's popularity thanks to the ease and the simplicity in changing the items and services throughout distinctive regions in the arena.</p>